 The main theme is the importance of faith and forgiveness in defeating one's own "dragons," and the film takes great pains to show that it is Roberto's research into Father Jose's life that provides the great opportunity for father and son to settle lifelong differences.

 It was extremely refreshing to see a movie showing priests in a favorable light, and Joffe deserves praise for doing so.

-Of the movie, Bill Donohue said, "The Catholic League heartily recommends this film!"
+Bill Donohue says, "The Catholic League heartily recommends this film!"